-You can request that a covered entity not share your information for the purpose of treatment, payment or health care operations, but the covered entity doesn't have to grant your request.
-Still, if you make the request and the covered entity agrees to it, the entity needs to stick to the agreement.
+You can request that a covered entity not share your information for the purpose of treatment, payment or health care operations, but the covered entity doesn't need to grant your request.
+Still, if you make the request and the covered entity agrees to it, the entity must stick to the agreement.

 Suppose you're concerned about identity theft and don't want your Social Security number shared with anyone.
 You might ask your doctor to keep the number private, but the doctor might need the number to receive payment from your insurance company.
-Since this kind of sharing relates to payment, the doctor can refuse your request and disclose the information to your insurer.
+Since this kind of sharing relates to payment, the doctor might be allowed to refuse your request and disclose the information to your insurer.